This Chicken Scarpariello with Potatoes and Sausage is tangy, spicy, and the ultimate Italian comfort food.

 Spices: Salt, pepper, Italian seasoning, rosemary, and red pepper flakes

-Red wine vinegar: To make the sauce.
+Red wine vinegar: For the sauce

 Chicken stock: Also to make the sauce.